jeanca9711/jeanca9711/README.md

 I'm System Engineer from [Barranquilla/Colombia 📍](https://goo.gl/maps/ZmpPjLekG8c7JU27A)

-I like to learn news technologies in the web development area, I considere myself a challenger person, I don't give up anything!.
+I like to learn news technologies in the web development area, I considere myself a challenger person, I don't give up for anything!.

 ## About Me